sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 - [Mutators reference documentation][10]
 - [Handlers reference documentation][11]

-### Clustering

-Sensu backend clusters build on the clustering system used by [etcd][2].
-Clustering lets you synchronize data between backends and get the benefits of a highly available configuration.
-To configure a cluster, see:

-- [Datastore configuration flags][12]
-- [Guide to running a Sensu cluster][13]

 ## Operation

 ### Starting the service
 Use the `sensu-backend` tool to start the backend and apply configuration flags.

-Start the backend and load configuration from [`/etc/sensu/backend.yml`][14]:
+To start the backend with [configuration flags][15]:

 {{< highlight shell >}}
-sensu-backend start
+sensu-backend start --state-dir /data/sensu --log-level debug
 {{< /highlight >}}

-Start the backend with [configuration flags][15]:
+To see available configuration flags and defaults:

 {{< highlight shell >}}
-sensu-backend start --state-dir /var/lib/sensu --log-level debug
-{{< /highlight >}}

-See available configuration flags and defaults:

-{{< highlight shell >}}
 sensu-backend start --help
 {{< /highlight >}}

+If no configuration flags are provided, the backend loads configuration from [`/etc/sensu/backend.yml`][14] by default.

-You can also start the backend using a service manager:
+To start the backend using a service manager:

 {{< highlight shell >}}
-sudo service sensu-backend start
+service sensu-backend start
 {{< /highlight >}}

 ### Stopping the service

-Stop the backend service using a service manager:
+To stop the backend service using a service manager:

 {{< highlight shell >}}
-sudo service sensu-backend stop
+service sensu-backend stop
 {{< /highlight >}}

 ### Restarting the service

 You must restart the backend to implement any configuration updates.

-Restart the backend using a service manager:
+To restart the backend using a service manager:

 {{< highlight shell >}}
-sudo service sensu-backend restart
+service sensu-backend restart
 {{< /highlight >}}

 ### Enabling on boot

-Enable the backend to start on system boot:
+To enable the backend to start on system boot:

 {{< highlight shell >}}
-sudo systemctl enable sensu-backend
+systemctl enable sensu-backend
 {{< /highlight >}}

-Disable the backend from starting on system boot:
+To disable the backend from starting on system boot:

 {{< highlight shell >}}
-sudo systemctl disable sensu-backend
+systemctl disable sensu-backend
 {{< /highlight >}}

 _NOTE: On older distributions of Linux, use `sudo chkconfig sensu-server on` to enable the backend and `sudo chkconfig sensu-server off` to disable._

 ### Getting service status

-See the status of the backend service using a service manager:
+To see the status of the backend service using a service manager:

 {{< highlight shell >}}
 service sensu-backend status